ferranodena/practicaEstadistica/README.md

-# Statistics Practice Project
+# Airbnb Barcelona Analysis

 ## Overview

-This repository contains the statistical analysis of Airbnb listings in Barcelona.
-The project applies fundamental statistical concepts to analyze accommodation patterns, pricing, and neighborhood characteristics across Barcelona's districts.
+This repository contains a statistical analysis of Airbnb listings in Barcelona, examining how short-term rentals impact the city's housing market through data-driven insights.
+We analyse accommodation patterns, pricing structures, and neighbourhood characteristics while highlighting both economic benefits and challenges associated with the platform's growth.
+Our approach includes descriptive statistics, correlation studies, and visual representations to identify market trends and inequalities across districts.
+This project is relevant as Barcelona balances tourism demands with residents' needs, especially as housing decisions become increasingly difficult for locals and students.

 ## Repository Structure